cxxr/better-java/README.md

 Unless you have a good reason to make them otherwise, variables, classes, and collections should be immutable.

-Variables can be made immutable with *final*:
+Variable references can be made immutable with *final*:

 ```java
 final FooWidget fooWidget;